hdmf-dev/hdmf-schema-language/source/specification_language_release_notes.rst

         * The length of the structs are used to define the length of the corresponding dimension as part of the ```shape``` key
         * ```alias``` for components of dimensions are currently encoded in the dimensions name.
 * Added support for default vs. fixed name for groups and datasets:
      * Added ``default_name`` key for groups and dataset to allow the specification of default names for objects that can have user-defined names (in addition to fixed names via ``name``).
-Attributes can only have a fixed name since attributes can not have a neurodata_type and can, hence, only be identified via their fixed name.
+Attributes can only have a fixed name since attributes can not have a data_type and can, hence, only be identified via their fixed name.
 * Updated specification of fixed and default values for attributes to make the behavior of keys explicit:
     * Specifying attribute values:
         * Added ``default_value`` key for attributes to specify a default value for attributes